dcefram/xjs/docs/docs/your-first-source-plugin.md

 sidebar_label: Creating your First Source Plugin
 ---

-For a sample plugin, we'll aim to create a source plugin that would display if we're currently streaming/recording or not.
+For the sample plugin, we'll aim to create a plugin that would display if we're currently streaming/recording or not.
 Not really a useful source plugin, but that should do.

 ![Sample Source Plugin](/img/xjs-test-app-1.gif)

 ## Project setup

-Ok cool, let's get started.
 For this project, we'll be using [Parcel](https://parceljs.org/) as our project bundler, since it's the easiest bundler to use (it's literally a plugin-and-play bundler :D).
 Ok, so let's get on with the steps:

 1. Create a folder for your project.
 We'll name it as `are-we-live-yet`.